 Your vulva is the area between your legs on the outside of your body.
 Your vagina connects your uterus (where a baby grows when you are pregnant) to the outside of your body.
 Some people call it the birth canal.
 Many people mistakenly refer to the vulva as the vagina.

 What causes vulvitis?

 Vulvitis can be caused by anything that irritates your vulva, for example:

 Anything that touches your vulva, including soaps, bubble bath, and fabric

-An itchy skin problem called dermatitis Atopic Dermatitis (Eczema) "Derm" within a word means it has to do with the skin.
-"Itis" means inflammation.
-So dermatitis is inflamed skin.
-Atopic dermatitis, also called eczema, is a long-term type of dermatitis that... read more , which can also affect the skin on your vulva
+An itchy skin problem called dermatitis Atopic Dermatitis (Eczema) Dermatitis is a general term for common skin irritation and inflammation.
+Atopic dermatitis, also called eczema, is a long-term type of dermatitis that usually runs in families.
+It causes a... read more , which can also affect the skin on your vulva

 Yeast infections and STIs (sexually transmitted infections Overview of Sexually Transmitted Infections STIs are infections that are passed from person to person through sexual contact, including oral sex.
 STIs may be caused by different types of germs, including chlamydia, gonorrhea, HIV, and... read more )

 Urine or stool (poop) that stays on your vulva—this is more likely if you're on bed rest or incontinent (when your urine leaks)

 In children, infections of the vagina may also affect the vulva.
 These infections may be due to germs from stool or other germs.

 What are the symptoms of vulvitis?